HowToSD/cremage/readme.md

 ## Updates
 July 16, 2024:
-Image to image flow is now supported for Kandinsky 2.2.
+Image to image flow and inpainting flow are now supported for Kandinsky 2.2.

 July 15, 2024:
 Kandinsky 2.2 support has been added.
 Only text to image flow is supported for now.